hmallen99/viverse-docs/CreatorTools/webxr-optimization/README.md

 ---
-description: Learn about optimizing 3D experiences for WebXR
+description: A gentle introduction to optimizing 3D experiences for the Web
 ---

-# Optimizing 3D WebXR Experiences
+# Introduction to Optimizing for the Web

 ***
 VIVERSE experiences run in web browsers.
-This allows 3D experiences to securely run on almost any hardware, as long as the web browser supports [the WebXR standard](https://developer.mozilla.org/en-US/docs/Web/API/WebXR_Device_API/Fundamentals).
-This documentation details the challenges and benefits of developing 3D experiences for WebXR.
+This allows 3D experiences to securely run on almost any hardware, as long as the web browser supports [WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API).
+This documentation details the benefits of developing for the web, as well as some key differences with traditional game development and 3D software development.

 ## Why Build for the Web?